Talia Mar

-Natalia Margaret Louise Mar (née Haddock; born 6 November 1996) is an English singer and internet personality.
+Natalia Margaret Louise Mar (née Haddock; born 6 November 1996), known professionally as Talia Mar, is an English singer and Internet personality.
 Her collaboration with Sigala on "Stay the Night" charted at number eleven on the UK singles chart.

 Early life

 Natalia Margaret Louise Haddock' was born on 6 November 1996 in South London, England.
 She is of Italian descent on her mother's side, while her father is of English descent.
 Mar was brought up in a musical family; her father was a drummer at school, her mother can sing, and her sister is a pianist.
 She started writing songs and poems when she was eight years old and later started learning guitar on her own at the age of 11.
 She later began producing her own songs at the age of 14.
-Mar grew up listening to a lot of 90s music and R&B, such as Lauryn Hill, Brandy Monica, and Taylor Swift, who she cited as her icon.
+Mar grew up listening to a lot of 90s music and R&B, such as Lauryn Hill, Brandy and Monica, and Taylor Swift, who she cited as her icon.

 She was educated at the BRIT School.
 Before being a singer and an influencer, she previously worked at Chessington World of Adventures as a bartender and worked at a makeup stand for Smashbox.
 She also previously worked as a freelance makeup artist.